jacqueskang/IpcServiceFramework/README.md

 ## Usage
  1. Create an interface as service contract (ideally package in a shared assembly)
- 2. On client side, implement a proxy with help of abstract class provided by framework
+ 2. Implement a client proxy with help of abstract class provided by framework
- 3. On server side, implement the service and register in IoC container
+ 3. Implement the service and register in IoC container
+ 4. Host the service in an console or web applciation

 ## Sample: